 Some of these “Magic Mushrooms”, are actually more poisonous than they are hallucinogenic, great care must be taken to pick the correct types.
 In fact it is a rule of thumb with users that you should never pick them without being accompanied by someone who has picked them before.
 In the United Kingdom, taking or possessing ‘shrooms, is legal, but preparing them including drying them or selling them is an offense under the misuse of drugs act.
 The Netherlands, in recent years, has made the possession of Magic Mushrooms totally illegal, which may surprise people who are aware of its relaxed laws on Cannabis.
 Magic Mushrooms can be dried, eaten fresh, cooked or boiled into a “tea”.

 An age old drug, Opium has influenced the economy of nations, caused wars, inspired poets and brought the ruin of many.
 Derived from the collected sap of the Opium Poppy (Papaver Somniferum), it has been cultivated since Neolithic times.
 Used as a food source, the seeds have no narcotic effect but are used as spice, they have a mild nutty flavor.
 In contrast, the sap, collected from immature seed pods, has extremely powerful narcotic qualities.
-The plants are native to Greece and China, and were grown in Egyptian, Roman and Minoan civilizations.
+The plants are native to Greece and China, and were grown in Egyptian, Roman and Minoan civilizations, most users say that Kratom is very uplifting to your mood and cognitive state.
+Another effect of this plant is that it can cause you to feel a sense of deep contentment and well-being.
 The sap is a highly addictive painkiller which can be smoked or eaten, and when dissolved in alcohol (commonly known as laudanum) it can be drunk.

 Laudanum’s biggest clam to fame was its use by the romantic poets.
 Many of the Pre-Raphaelites (Among them Lord Byron, Shelly and others) were know to indulge.
 The image of the romantic poet, pale, morose, drunk on absinthe and laudanum is a common one.
 It was, in the Victorian era, freely available and somewhat cheaper than gin and became a working class tipple.
 It was liberally prescribed to children that were teething.
 Opium dens were popular in most 19th century cities.
 Patrons would lie on their side with long wooden pipes, the bowl upturned over a smoking ball of opium.